Man working in front of a laptop with a pen and documents

 Examples of issuer credit obligations include, but are not limited to:

-• U.S. Treasury securities, including U.S. Treasury Inflated-Protected Securities (TIPS)
+• U.S. Treasury securities, including U.S. Treasury Inflated-protected Securities (TIPS)

 • U.S. government agency securities